 - External activities

-The Society has established ways of working to ensure that equality and diversity issues are considered in all its activities.
-The Society collates year-on-year data to track and measure progress and is collaborating with other like-minded organisations to share knowledge and best practice in the area.
+The Society has established ways of working to ensure that diversity and inclusion issues are considered in all its activities.
+The Society collates year-on-year data via a survey to track and measure progress and is collaborating with other like-minded organisations to share knowledge and best practice in the area.

 The Society has embedded equality and diversity across its activities by appointing Equality and Diversity Ambassadors to Council and to each of the Committees.
 These Ambassadors meet once a year to review the data and put forward recommendations to Council.

 Current Ambassadors are:

 Council: Professor David Blackbourn (University of Surrey, UK)